Combining Type Inference and Automated Unit Test Generation for Python

 \subsubsection{Object Proxy and Usage Trace}

 Consider the example function depicted in \cref{fig:motivating-the-proxy}.
 When executing the function \inlinelst{test_me}, we would like to record that there is an access to the attribute \inlinelst{bar} of the function's formal parameter \inlinelst{foo}.
 Furthermore, we want to retrieve that there is a comparison of the value of \inlinelst{foo.bar} and the integer literal \inlinelst{42}.
-Please note that for the sake of the presentation, the example is very small and a simple static analysis could infer the respective information, too.
-In general, several aspects of real-world programs, e.g., aliasing of variables, are undecidable to a static analysis~\cite{PY07} and require more sophisticated analysis techniques, e.g., a dynamic analysis.
+Note that, while a simple static analysis could potentially resolve this particular example, the limitations of static analysis, in particular in the case of Python (see \cref{sec:background:typeinference}), necessitate a dynamic approach for general real-world programs.

 To record the usage of arguments, we wrap each argument in a proxy.
 The proxy acts as a thin wrapper around the actual argument and records all operations that are performed on the proxy, \eg, accesses to attributes or invocations of methods.
-The proxy forwards all operations to the wrapped object.
-It passes the return value or raised exceptions, if any, back to the caller.
+The proxy forwards all operations to the wrapped object and passes the return value or raised exceptions back to the caller.
+To capture interactions with objects retrieved from the initial argument (\eg, elements of a collection), the proxy recursively wraps any returned value in a new proxy, thereby lazily extending the trace to nested objects.
 We implement the proxy using a set of special methods in Python, the so-called \emph{dunder} methods, \eg, \inlinelst{__getattr__}, \inlinelst{__setattr__}, or \inlinelst{__eq__}.
 One can use these special methods to implement certain operators to arbitrary objects, \eg, \inlinelst{__add__} provides the implementation for a \inlinelst{+} operator.
 Note that our proxy first records an event and then forwards the call to the wrapped object.
-This ensures that the operation is recorded even if the subsequent forwarding of the operation fails, \eg, due to the attempted access to a non-existing attribute. \Cref{fig:example-proxy} shows a pseudocode excerpt of how our proxy implementation works.
+This ensures that the operation is recorded even if the subsequent forwarding of the operation fails, \eg, due to the attempted access to a non-existing attribute. \Cref{fig:example-proxy} shows a pseudo-code excerpt of how our proxy implementation works.
 The \inlinelst{ObjectProxy} class takes any object to wrap as an argument for its constructor.
 It overwrites all dunder methods and within each dunder method calls the \inlinelst{trace_call} method which records the event, before forwarding the call to the wrapped object.